wangyat15/SE-Project/README.md

 ## Design
 + list of operations and features planned (python library, datacube objects, operations, e.g. access, subset, process, aggregate, fusion, encode and graph…
 + Implementation Schedule and Plan
-  - Sprint#1(8 April to 18 April , 2 weeks) :Define project scope, project plan and project design and setup the environment with some sample functions, source codes and test cases
+  - Sprint#1(8 April to 18 April , 2 weeks):
+    Define project scope, project plan and project design and setup the environment with some sample functions, source codes and test cases
-  - Sprint#2(19 April to 2 May, 2 weeks) :Implement the operations and features and perform unit testing
+  - Sprint#2(19 April to 2 May, 2 weeks):
+    Implement the operations and features and perform unit testing
-  - SPrint#3(3 May to 16 May, 2 weeks) :Implement the rest of the operations and features, perform unit and integration testing and rollout the system
+  - SPrint#3(3 May to 16 May, 2 weeks) :
+    Implement the rest of the operations and features, perform unit and integration testing and rollout the system

 + Technical details:
   - software tools and systems: